 Overnight: Petra | Breakfast

 Walking through the mysterious mile-long Siq, the narrow gorge with towering sandstone walls, leads into the ancient capital city of the Nabatean trading empire.
-Explore the Khazneh (the temple of Indiana Jones fame), Theater, Colonnaded Street and Museum.
+Explore the Khazneh (the temple of Indiana Jones fame), Theatre, Colonnaded Street and Museum.
 After lunch, climb to ad-Deir (the Monastery), Petra’s largest carved façade.

-This evening, why not try your hand at our Petra Kitchen Add-on to join other travelers for a cuisine course at the Petra Kitchen, where you’ll help prepare a memorable Jordanian feast.
+This evening, why not try your hand at our Petra Kitchen Add-on to join other travellers for a cuisine course at the Petra Kitchen, where you’ll help prepare a memorable Jordanian feast.
 Petra Kitchen Add-on .